Global Business Partnership

 I can't believe it.
 I emailed a virus to myself.
 Why, you ask?
 Well, I don't know.
 I really don't remember doing it.
 In my sleep maybe?
 But I did send that virus.
 It says so right in the email.
 So I guess I am guilty, right?
 Don't be so sure...

 Haven't heard from your friends in a while?
-If you use any type of spam software (such as Mailwasher) you should be carefull not to blacklist yourself or your friends by mistake!
+If you use any type of spam software (such as the highly recommended Mailwasher) you should be carefull not to blacklist yourself or your friends by mistake!
 If an email has something in the title that is obvious spam (viagra, cheap software, etc.) you may just automatically hit "blacklist".
 But it may have your friends email address on it!
 Check your filters often to make sure your friends can get through to you.
+Mailwasher makes it really simple to do.

 Global Business Partnership will NEVER send out blind emails.
 Nor will any of it's members.
 If you get anything unwanted from anyone from the gbp.net domain address, you can be certain it wasn't sent by anyone here.